MahmoudAli1/hakbah_assessment/README.md

 ```
 docker logs -f hakbah -n 1000
 ```

-and if you want to stop the application from being running you can use the following command
+## if you want to stop the application from being running you can use the following command
 ```
 docker rm -f hakbah
 ```

+# Classic Method :

 you need first to download mongodb using the following link https://docs.mongodb.com/manual/installation/ depending on your machine

+after that you need to make sure that mongo is running successfully on port 27017 ( default port )

 then
 ```